Steelcase (NYSE:SCS) Updates Q3 2023 Earnings Guidance

-Steelcase (NYSE:SCS – Get Rating) issued an update on its third quarter 2023 earnings guidance on Wednesday morning.
+Steelcase (NYSE:SCS – Get Rating) updated its third quarter 2023 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $0.17-$0.21 for the period, compared to the consensus earnings per share estimate of $0.23.
 The company issued revenue guidance of $825.00 million-$850.00 million, compared to the consensus revenue estimate of $856.72 million.

 Steelcase Cuts Dividend